 Continuing advancements in this direction, Traycer leads the way in ever-more powerful applications by:

-- Commercializing THz solutions for industrial and analytic markets focusing on sub-system solutions for gauging/spectroscopy applications.
+- Developing advanced THz solutions for industrial and analytic markets focusing on sub-system solutions for gauging/spectroscopy applications.

 - Creating turn-key solutions for imaging, spectroscopic, and gauging applications to lead the industry with real-time solutions in a previously inaccessible region of light.